-This spectacular corner of Malaysia occupies the northern fringe of the island of Borneo (map) and is blessed with superb white sandy beaches and coral islands and large tracts of virgin tropical rainforests.
-Sabah is also the home of Mount Kinabalu, at 4,095 meters, the highest peak in Southeast Asia; orang utans; and some of the most stunning diving sites in the world.
+Sabah, one of two Malaysian states on the island of Borneo (map), is blessed with superb white sandy beaches, coral islands and large tracts of virgin tropical rainforests.
+Sabah is also the home of Mount Kinabalu, at 4,095 meters, the highest peak in Southeast Asia; unique and diverse wildlife such as the famous orang utans; and some of the most stunning diving sites in the world.
 There are many things to do in Sabah, especially for travellers who enjoy nature and food!

-Sabah is a paradise for nature lovers.
+Sabah is absolutely worth visiting, especially for nature lovers.
 The core of this state features a vast expanse of almost impenetrable tropical jungle that harbours an astonishingly rich variety of flora and fauna.
 Mighty rivers carve their way through the dense jungle while towering mountain ranges overlook the central and coastal plains.
-The remote reaches of this state are still unexplored and scientists are still finding new species of flora and fauna.
+The remote reaches of this state are relatively unexplored and scientists are still finding new species of flora and fauna.

 Places to visit and things to do in Sabah